-YOUR VITAMINS — LEARN THE DIFFERENCE BETWEEN NATURAL WELLNESS CENTERS OF AMERICA AND OTHER VITAMIN MAKERS
+YOUR VITAMINS — LEARN THE DIFFERENCE BETWEEN NWC NATURALS AND OTHER VITAMIN MAKERS

 View Vitamin Comparison Chart »

 Learn how to read your supplement label and know if you're getting truly natural food supplements or synthetics made from oil byproducts or coal tar.

 How does your vitamin label read: Ascorbic Acid, Pyridoxine Hydrochloride, Cyanocobalamin USP, Acetate, Thiamine Mononitrate or Wheat Germ, Acerola Cherry, Rose Hips, Carrot Juice?

 Understand the difference between the average vitamin pill and whole food supplementation!

 There are three BASIC Supplement Types available on the Market Today:

 |Natural||Natural means vitamins as found in natural foods.
 Untampered with any way that might change their molecular, their biological or biochemical combinations, or their action.
 This usually means that only the fiber and moisture are removed.
 All labels of truly NATURAL food concentrates should indicate the exact food source from which the vitamin is obtained.|